 If the merger agreement is adopted by Mediacom's stockholders and the other conditions to the closing of the merger are either satisfied or waived, Merger Sub will be merged with and into Mediacom, with Mediacom continuing as the Surviving Corporation.
 When the merger is completed, each share of Mediacom common stock (other than shares owned by the RBC Stockholders, shares held in Mediacom's treasury and shares held by stockholders who have perfected their appraisal rights under Delaware law) will be cancelled and will be converted into the right to receive the merger consideration of \$8.75 in cash.
-In the merger, the RBC Stockholders' shares of Mediacom common stock will be converted into 1,000 shares of newly issued common stock of the Surviving Corporation.
+In the merger, the RBC Stockholders' shares of Mediacom common stock will be cancelled and cease to exist.
+All of the outstanding membership interests of Merger Sub, in the aggregate, will be converted into 1,000 shares of newly issued common stock of the Surviving Corporation.